wilsonmar/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

    GitHub (Pushing to a Server)</a> [14:44]
    begins with getting an account.

+<a name="AmeerBasha"></a>

 ### Ameer Basha

-GIT QuickStart using Visual Studio:
+Among series on Blue Prism RPA is this GIT QuickStart using Visual Studio by Ameer from India:

+CAUTION: The speaker constantly blows into the microphone, which is giving me an ear ache.

+0. <a target="_blank" href="https://www.youtube.com/watch?v=xellB6JaMV0&list=PLZVSOFwGx4zBAtge4Ub2Uq2rZ_O5Cs8qK&index=1">1.Overview Of GIT</a> Jan 7, 2017 [7:27]
+0. <a target="_blank" href="https://www.youtube.com/watch?v=OSe72HykXaM&list=PLZVSOFwGx4zBAtge4Ub2Uq2rZ_O5Cs8qK&index=2">How to Connect VS 2012/2013/2015 to an Existing GIT Project</a> [12:32]

-0. 3 <a target="_blank" href="https://www.youtube.com/watch?v=4yKQO7dUspI">
+0. <a target="_blank" href="https://www.youtube.com/watch?v=4yKQO7dUspI">
    GIT Repository and clone</a> [11:36] 14 Jan 2017
 0. 4 <a target="_blank" href="https://www.youtube.com/watch?v=Xb7r3KETy6g">
    Working with branches</a> [16:54] 16 Jan 2017